mikrasov/mikrasov-homepage/src/news/posts/2019-02-21 LTE Congestion/post.md

 <div class="img-right"><img src="./setup.jpg" alt="Expiremental Setup"></div>

 We had two computers collecting logs (each for 8 towers), while we worked on the intro and background sections on the corresponding paper for this work.
 We got more than a few glances and good bursts of conversation with Starbucks patrons.
 We came back with 1TB of data that we are crunching now.

-Stay tuned later in the year for the official paper.
+**Update**: When we crunched the numbers we found that actually there was no detectable congestion.
+We hypothesize that this is because dedicated event venues (like stadiums) are adequately provisioned for a large influence of people.
+Good news for users, bad news for our paper.
+We will have to look for congestion elsewhere.

+**Update 2**: We ended up finding some a month later in [San Diego during Saint Patrick's Day](/posts/2019-03-16-sd-congestion/)